 - Training in relapse prevention techniques

-Since outpatient rehabilitation does not require that you reside inside the center, it means that you may need to dedicate yourself to sobriety so that the program proves fruitful in the long run.
-You should also strive for sobriety and abstain from drugs without any supervision or care.
+Since outpatient treatment does not demand that you live inside the center, it means that you might need to dedicate yourself to sobriety so that the program proves fruitful in the long run.
+You should also pursue sobriety and abstain from drugs without any monitoring or assistance.

-As long as your living situation and environment is conducive to your recovery, you might find that outpatient alcohol and drug treatment is the best option.
-This is because you will get support and assistance at home so that you can carry on focusing on beating your addiction - with none of the temptations you might have run into in the past.
+As long as your surroundings are conducive to your recovery, you may find that outpatient drug treatment is the best option.
+This is because you will receive support and care at home so that you can continue focusing on overcoming your addiction - with none of the pitfalls you may have encountered in the past.

-If you need assistance for a loved one but don't know where to begin call 1-877-882-9275 and speak with a registered addiction specialist.
-Whether your loved one is ready to go to treatment or you need to do an intervention, we can help you with whatever you need to get your loved one help.
+If you need assistance for someone you love but don't know where to begin call 1-877-882-9275 and talk with an addiction specialist.
+Whether your loved one is ready to go to treatment or you need to do a family intervention, we can help you with whatever you need to get your loved one help.